TL;DR

 Domain Reputation

 10minutemail.com domains are among the most widely blocked.
-The service name itself makes detection trivial — any domain containing "10minutemail" is an obvious indicator of a disposable address.
+The service name itself makes detection trivial.
+Any domain containing "10minutemail" is an obvious indicator of a disposable address.

 temp-mail.org domains are equally well-known and blocked.
 Neither service offers fresh or rotating domains.
 Both rely on established domains that have been on blocklists for years.